ndejong/pfsense_fauxapi/README.md

 A deliberate design decision to decouple FauxAPI authentication from both the pfSense user authentication and the pfSense `config.xml` system.
 This was done to limit the possibility of an accidental API change that removes access to the host.
-It also seems more prudent to cause an API user to manually edit the FauxAPI `credentials.ini` file located at `/etc/fauxapi/credentials.ini` - happy to receive feedback about this.
+It also seems more prudent to only establish API user(s) manually via the FauxAPI `/etc/fauxapi/credentials.ini` file - happy to receive feedback about this approach.

 The two sample FauxAPI keys (PFFAexample01 and PFFAexample02) and their associated secrets in the sample `credentials.ini` file are hard-coded to be